 To eliminate Godlua virus our malware researchers recommend scanning your computer with Spyhunter.

-There are many malicious programs that can be used by cyber criminals to control computers from a distance/remotely.
-For example, RMS Rat, Warzone and Bandook.
-If installed on an unsuspecting user's computer, they could be used to steal personal details, encrypt files, cause financial loss and so on.
-Programs of this kind must be removed the moment they are detected.
+There are many malicious programs used by cyber criminals to control computers remotely.
+For example, RMS Rat, Warzone, and Bandook.
+If installed on an unsuspecting user's computer, they could be used to steal personal details, encrypt files, cause financial loss, and so on.
+These programs must be removed the instant they are detected.